plcpeople/mcprotocol/README.md

 UDP connections are not currently possible.

-To configure a compatible connection on your FX, create a connection in the list (in FX-Configurator-EN for FX3U-ENET or GXWorks2 PLC Parameter for FX3U-ENET-ADP), Protocol "TCP", Open System "Unpassive", (Fixed buffer can be send or receive if using a FX3U-ENET), Fixed Buffer Communication Procedure set to "Procedure Exist (MC)", "Pairing Open" set to "Disable", Existence Confirmation set to "No Confirm" and "Port" set to a value that is the same as what you set when you initiate the connection from node.js.
+To configure a compatible connection on your FX with an FX3U-ENET, create a connection in the list (in FX-Configurator-EN for FX3U-ENET or GXWorks2 PLC Parameter for FX3U-ENET-ADP), Protocol "TCP", Open System "Unpassive", (Fixed buffer can be send or receive if using a FX3U-ENET), Fixed Buffer Communication Procedure set to "Procedure Exist (MC)", "Pairing Open" set to "Disable", Existence Confirmation set to "No Confirm" and "Port" set to a value that is the same as what you set when you initiate the connection from node.js.

+With an FX3U-ENET-ADP the process is simpler - in GXWorks2, under PLC Parameter, Ethernet Setting, Open Setting, make sure one of the connections is set up as "TCP", "MC Protocol" and a matching port.

 To get started: